cmusatyalab/openface/docs/setup.md

 Please contribute modifications and build instructions if you are interested in running this on other operating systems.

-We strongly recommend using the [Docker](https://www.docker.com/) container unless you are experienced with building Linux software from source.
++ We strongly recommend using the [Docker](https://www.docker.com/) container unless you are experienced with building Linux software from source.

-Also note that in OSX, you may have to change the hashbangs from `python2` to `python`.
++ In OSX, you may have to change the hashbangs from `python2` to `python`.
++ OpenFace has been tested in Ubuntu 14.04 and OSX 10.10 and may not work well on other distributions.
+  Please let us know of any challenges you had to overcome getting OpenFace to work on other distributions.

 ## Warning for architectures other than 64-bit x86
 See [#42](https://github.com/cmusatyalab/openface/issues/42).